- Generic Plant Symbols Overview

 Saving a Groundcover or Shrub Area Symbol Using Generic Plants

 Groundcovers and Shrub Areas are represented by hatch patterns, but you can add to our library of hatch patterns for these items.
 The Generic Plants tool offers a quick way to find out which hatch patterns are available for these items.
-For instructions on saving a ground cover or shrub area using the Generic Plants tool, see our Saving a Groundcover or Shrub Area Symbol page.
+For instructions on saving a ground cover or shrub area using the Generic Plants tool, see our Saving a Groundcover or Shrub Area Symbol documentation.

 Arraying Generic Plants